Shark-ML/Shark/trunk/Shark/doc/sphinx_pages/rest_sources/tutorials/algorithms/rbm_module.rst

 What is an RBM?
 +++++++++++++++++++++++++++++++++++++++++++++++++++
-RBMs belong to the class of undirected graphical models (Markov Random fields).
+RBMs belong to the class of undirected graphical models (Markov random fields).
 The undirected graph of an RBM has an bipartite structure as shown in the figure below.
 RBMs hold two sets of random variables (also called neurons): one layer of visible variables to represent observable data and one layer of hidden variables to capture dependencies between the visible variables.